dineshmendhe-rutgers/IFH---Database-Series-2022/Day 2 - DDL Commands and More/README.md

 * Create ERD diagram to get big picture and make sure no two table contains similar column names within the database.
 Always use unique names to reduce ambiguity while fetching the records using join queries.
 * Use 'IF EXISTS' check before droping database or tables.
 <br/>

-## 👉 Manipulate Query Results <a name="manipulate-query-results"></a>
-	• Using row functions
-		○ Character
-		○ Numeric
-		○ Date and Time
-		○ Data conversion (CAST and CONVERT)
-	• Using the CASE function
-	• Handling Null values

-## 👉 Advance Techniques  <a name="advance-techniques"></a>
-	• Aggregating results using GROUP BY
-	• Restricting groups with the HAVING clause
-	• Inner Joins
-	• Outer Joins (Left, Right, Full)
-	• Joining a table to itself
-	• Subqueries